Jugendhackt/fff-infopunkt-pythonbackend/README.md

 **If an element does not exists add 'None' / 'none' / 'NONE' to the line**

-## Other informations about running the system:
+## Other information about running the system:
 * We are writing log files, you can view them in file logger.log.
 The timestamp is counted in Milliseconds from the 01.01.1970 (you can easily convert them with bash)
 * Our server at the moment only runs with 0.5 Gb of RAM (so not that much), so please don't send a million messages at once